wso2-attic/choreo-docs/portal-docs/test.md

 ### Create a Request

 1- Click on the collection you’ve created and the Requests panel will be displayed.
-Click on + Add to create a new request.
+Click on `+ Add` to create a new request.

 ![Step 1](images/test/image1.png)

-2- In this view, you can create a new request by specifying request details such as name, description, HTTP method, query params, headers and body.
+2- In this view, you can create a new request by specifying request details such as name, description, HTTP method, query params, headers, and body.

 ![Step 2](images/test/image9.png)